hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ## Raw HTML Tags

 HydePHP uses the GitHub Flavored Markdown extension to convert Markdown.
-This, by default, strips out some HTML tags.
+This strips out some HTML tags.
 If you want to allow all arbitrary HTML tags and understand the risks involved, enable all HTML tags by setting the following option to true in your `config/markdown.php` file.